Trending

 Yamaha Japan LogoLocated in Iwata, Shizuoka, Yamaha Motor Company was part of the giant Nippon Gakki concern until 1955.
 The owners today are Yamaha Corporation and Toyota.
 The company’s product line now includes musical instruments, motorcycles, and engines for various equipment.
 Like most Japanese motorcycle brands, the company’s logo is well-known worldwide.
 The traditional red color used in the design is very popular in Japan.
 It is believed that it scares away evil forces and averts failure.

 The Yamaha emblem also consists of a sign with three crossed-tuning forks.
 This symbolizes a strong connection between the ideology of three pillars utilized by the company vis-a-vis technology, production, and sales.
 The tuning forks of the Yamaha emblem extend beyond the circle.
 The second accent element added in the symbol is the brand name made in Latin letters confirming the founder’s name.
+Below are sales data for Yamaha in 2024-25 –

 Top Yamaha Motorcycles